 Demonic Possession: What happens to the poor people who fall for The Collector's devilish charms.

 Demon Lords and Archdevils: The Collector himself distinguishes himself by saying that the eyeball weakness only applies to "lower-level" demons.
 His true form is the only demon that we see with wings.

 Dirty Old Man: Uncle Willy.
 Just look at his topless women fantasy for evidence.

 The End...
 Or Is It?: The Collector is defeated and killed, but a strange man in a black hat starts following Jeryline, who has taken on the duties of guarding the Key, on her way out of town.

 The opening sequence is there purely for Peggy Trentini to give a Fanservice overdose.

-Exotic Equipment: At one point, the Collector's fly opens and a column of flame bursts out, and he cries out, "Woo!
+Exotic Equipment: At one point, the Collector's fly opens, a column of flame bursts out and he cries out, "Woo!
 Woo!
 Down, boy!"
-When it retreats back into its pants (and fly zips back itself), he sheepishly apologizes.
+When it retreats back into its pants (and his fly zips back itself), he sheepishly apologizes.
 Jeryline is not amused.